mrgradyed/EmojiWrappers/README.md

 ```
     public struct MyStruct: Equatable {
-        @IgnoreEquatable var propertyA: Int // this property will be skipped in any equality check
+        @🟰 var propertyA: Int // this property will be skipped in any equality check
         var propertyB: Int // this will be compared in all equality checks
     }